plotdb/konfig/doc/spec.md

 # Overview

-`@plotdb/konfig` is for configuring with interface.
+`@plotdb/konfig` is for configuring with user interface.
 For this purpose, we have:

+ - `meta`: a set of widgets defining how information is organized
  - `ctrl`: a widget for user to input certain information
    - `ctrl definition object`: config ( type, name, size, value range, ui order, etc ) for this ctrl
    - `block`: logic + interface definition in `@plotdb/block` format.
- - `meta`: a set of widgets in defined arrangement that defines how information are organized
  - `tab`: a different view of ctrl, mainly for how ctrls are arranged in user interface.